BIRD FAMILIES OF THE WORLD

 Tityridae Tityras & Becards Melanocharitidae Berrypeckers & Longbills Dulidae Palmchat

-Oxyruncidae Sharpbill Callaeidae New Zealand Wattlebirds Hylocitreidae Hylocitrea
+Oxyruncidae Sharpbill Callaeidae Wattlebirds Hylocitreidae Hylocitrea

 Onychorhynchidae Royal Flycatchers Notiomystidae Stitchbird Hypocoliidae Hypocolius